embench/embench-iot/doc/README.md

 Benchmarking code size uses the [`benchmark_size.py`](../benchmark_size.py) script, which takes the following arguments.

+- `--format`: Specifies the file format of executable executable and/or object files.
+The option are `elf` and `macho`.
+Default value `elf`.
 - `--builddir`: The programs are build out of tree, this specifies the directory in which the programs were built.
 It may be an absolute or relative directory name; if the latter, it will be relative to the top level